atherqureshi/codenames/README.md

 # Codenames
 Web implementation of the codenames board game, using react for frontend, and tornado backend.
-Data is stored in MongoDB.
+Data is stored in redis.
 This is all hosted using free cloud infra

-The gcp hosted version of the game canbe reached at: TBD
+The gcp hosted version of the game can be reached at: TBD

 ## Application Structure

 The idea is long-polling happening on the frontend to the backend service for game state.
 The frontend will handle all codenames logic, and the backend will allow creation of sessions, and keeping global state across all clients.

-Each game will keep its session for 24 hours (This is set in the TTL of each key) OR will close a session if there are no clients connected to it (checked lazily when a client disconnects if it's the last one)
+Each game will keep its session for an hour (This is set in the TTL of each key) after each creation or update.
+If redis goes down, I can refresh the sessions on next update.

 I am using CORS ie. there's a proxy to connect to route the HTTP calls to the backend service.

-The sessions are stored in an mongoDB key-value pair.
-The key is simply an UUID for the game session generated when the game is first started, and the value is a JSON representing the state of the game.
+The sessions are stored in redis as key-value pair.
+The key is simply a UUID for the game session generated when the game is first started, and the value is a JSON representing the state of the game.